THE FINANCIAL CASE

 carbon constrained future

 On March 21st, 2022 Princeton revealed that it has $1.7 billion invested in fossil fuels which represents 4.5% of the endowment.
-We all want the endowment to do well.
 To ensure it benefits future generations of Princetonians, the endowment should only be invested in winning long-term investments.
 The fossil fuel industry was a winning investment for much of the 20th century, but investors can no longer expect the same powerhouse performance going forward.

 The fossil fuel industry has seriously underperformed the market for a decade.

 Since 2011, the fossil fuel industry’s profits have shrunk and revenues have tumbled.
 Once a major driver of equity markets, oil companies comprised seven of the ten largest companies of the S&P 500 in the early 1980s.
 ExxonMobil was the last oil company to leave the top ten in 2019.
 Likewise, fossil fuels made up 28% of the value of the S&P 500 in 1980 and only 2.7% of the index at the end of 2021.